-Why didn’t the United States invade Afghanistan and destroy al Qaeda before September 11, 2001?
-This isn’t as farfetched as it might sound.
+Why didn’t the United States invade Afghanistan and destroy Al Qaeda before September 11, 2001?

 Today’s just-concluded HPSCI hearing provided an informative, remarkably varied tour d’horizon of issues related to Russian interference in the 2016 election.